 This brings us to the third necessary element of anti-capitalist incantations.
 We must try to prime episodes of affective contagion so they’ll produce mechanisms of post facto collective analysis.
 We also need the movement back and forth between the weak ties that allow virality and the strong ties needed for real discussion and analysis.
-Its only by maintaining this rhythm that we can push further through the dynamics of capital that limit our lives.
+It is only by maintaining this rhythm that we can push further through the dynamics of capital that limit our lives.
 In such conditions movements can change and adapt in order to generalise.
 For a movement to move, it must exceed the conditions of its own emergence.
 While a small group – a “pack” – might stumble across a workable incantation, they must conjure up forces that make themselves redundant.
 Thus, we require leadership that shifts and emerges, a “diffuse”, temporary leadership, not leadership that solidifies its own position; we require leadership that increases the potential for others to emerge as leaders, to become “leadership actors”, leadership that cultivates leadership.
 The aim must be to make the mass its own analyst, to spread the potential for leadership across the whole of the collective body.
 After all if a genie gives you three wishes, then your last request should always be for another three wishes.

 Bibliography: